- Both protocols contain language allowing for the transfer of animals.

 - Initials/signature of veterinarian or designee approving the transfer

-In no case may a veterinarian or an ACUC unilaterally approve a transfer that would involve an animal undergoing multiple major survival surgeries across protocols; this would require special review/approval.
+In no case may a veterinarian or an IACUC unilaterally approve a transfer that would involve an animal undergoing multiple major survival surgeries across protocols; this would require special review/approval.

 In some cases, collaborating laboratories will transfer rodents between protocols on a regular and recurring basis.
 The senior program veterinarian or designee must oversee standing transfers, although individual records of such transfers may not be necessary.
 The senior program veterinarian or designee of the receiving protocol will review standing transfers as needed to maintain biosecurity.